bixiaocong/sass-tool/README.md

 It is…

-- Dependency-free: Bourbon is pure Sass.
+- Dependency-free: It is pure Sass.
 - Human-readable: We aim for clarity over brevity.
 - Lightweight: Zero output post-install and has no visual opinion.